 Have you heard the definition of introvert vs extrovert that explains you’re an extrovert if you are energized by spending time with people and an introvert if you’re energized by spending time alone?

 I’m a borderline extrovert.
 So a lot of the time I’m energized by spending time with people.
-I crave connection with other women, specifically those who relate to what my life looks like right now (whether that be as a mom, as a creative, as an entrepreneur, as an MBA wife, etc).
+I crave connection with other women, specifically those who relate to what my life looks like right now (whether that be as a mom, as a creative, as an entrepreneur, as a wife, etc).

 I also usually think that getting out of the house should be done with friends when it doesn’t involve my children.
 And friends are great, but I’ve found myself coming home a bit tired lately.